Up until now, we have been running two separate online survey platforms, namely eSurveyCreator and SurveyHero.

-We want your surveys to be as inclusive as possible and that is why have recently launched some updates to make your surveys more accessible for participants who may have disabilities and may require third-party screen readers or rely heavily on keyboard navigation.
+We want your surveys to be as inclusive as possible and that is why we have recently launched some updates to make your surveys more accessible for participants who may have disabilities and may require third-party screen readers or rely heavily on keyboard navigation.

 By reviewing the structure of our surveys and improving the underlying HTML tags following the WAI-ARIA specification, we have made dramatic improvements to the way screen readers interact with the survey content.
 We also reviewed how accessible each question type was when being answered by only using the keyboard.